-The Discovery Green has 12 acres of vibrant, green space in the heart of the city that are a great place to give forest bathing a try.
-The brainchild of a group of committed Houston philanthropists, the Discovery Green is a center for cultural life that hosts hundreds of events throughout the year, so, after a calming walk, you might even be able to drop by for one of those.
+The Discovery Green has 12 acres of vibrant green space in the heart of the city, that is a great place to give forest bathing a try.
+The brainchild of a group of committed Houston philanthropists, the Discovery Green is a centre for cultural life that hosts hundreds of events throughout the year, so after a calming walk, you might even be able to drop by for one of those.

 Courtesy of Shutterstock

 Thanks to the efforts of these philanthropists, the Green was able to secure the space and develop it into a world-class green park with lots of grass for barefoot walking, quiet spaces with tall trees, interactive fountains and a spectacular lake.
 Sunny days at the Green are fantastic!

 Just outside downtown Houston, the Arboretum is another wonderful place not too far out of the way where you can reconnect with nature.
 The Arboretum lets you experience the natural world as it’s meant to be: you can touch the trees, walk barefoot through the grass and smell the fragrant air.
 The Arboretum’s 155 acres of wooded parkland have been conserved beautifully, so much that you’ll forget you’re still in the city.

 The Arboretum is an ecologically-focused nonprofit, too, oriented towards educating people on the native biodiversity of the Houston area and the importance of preserving it.

 The Arboretum has the added benefit of some amazing exhibits and gardens.
 The Arboretum’s Discovery Room has a great learning centre with exhibitions about the natural habitat of the Houston area, as well as a Nature Shop with tons of educational material for “nature lovers of all ages” and plenty of all-natural products.